The Everyday Noticing Field Guide & Related Resources

 Frequently Asked Questions

-Designed for Teachers
+Designed with Teachers in Mind

 This guide is a simple, ready-to-use way to get students writing naturally—without heavy setup, over-explaining, or forcing a prompt that doesn’t connect.